Malnutrition: Successful initiatives

 Ethiopia pioneered a program that later became part of the World Bank's prescribed method for coping with a food crisis.
 Through the country's main food assistance program, the Productive Safety Net Program, Ethiopia provided rural residents who were chronically short of food a chance to work for food or cash.
-Foreign aid organizations like the World Food Program were then able to buy food locally from surplus areas to distribute in areas with a shortage of food.
+Foreign aid organizations like the World Food Programme were then able to buy food locally from surplus areas to distribute in areas with a shortage of food.
 Aid organizations now view the Ethiopian program as a model of how to best help hungry nations.

 Successful initiatives also include Brazil's recycling program for organic waste, which benefits farmers, the urban poor, and the city in general.
 City residents separate organic waste from their garbage, bag it, and then exchange it for fresh fruit and vegetables from local farmers.
 This reduces the country's waste while giving the urban poor a steady supply of nutritious food.

 World population

+World population since 1800 in billions.
+Data from the United Nations projections in 2019.

 Restricting population size is a proposed solution to malnutrition.
 Thomas Malthus argues that population growth can be controlled by natural disasters and by voluntary limits through "moral restraint."
 Robert Chapman suggests that government policies are a necessary ingredient for curtailing global population growth.
 The United Nations recognizes that poverty and malnutrition (as well as the environment) are interdependent and complementary with population growth.
 According to the World Health Organization, "Family planning is key to slowing unsustainable population growth and the resulting negative impacts on the economy, environment, and national and regional development efforts".
 However, more than 200 million women worldwide lack adequate access to family planning services.

 There are different theories about what causes famine.
 Some theorists, like the Indian economist Amartya Sen, believe that the world has more than enough resources to sustain its population.
 In this view, malnutrition is caused by unequal distribution of resources and under- or unused arable land.
 For example, Sen argues that "no matter how a famine is caused, methods of breaking it call for a large supply of food in the Public Distribution System.
 This applies not only to organizing rationing and control, but also to undertaking work programmes and other methods of increasing purchasing power for those hit by shifts in exchange entitlements in a general inflationary situation."